AdobeDocs/experience-manager-65.pt-BR/help/forms/using/best-practices-for-creating-forms-in-designer.md

 >[!NOTE]
 > Simplesmente alterar a aparência visual de um rótulo de texto para parecer um cabeçalho não fará com que os leitores de tela o reconheçam como um cabeçalho. É necessário aplicar uma função de cabeçalho.

 Sempre verifique se a ordem dos níveis de cabeçalho é lógica.
 Por exemplo, uma subseção de um cabeçalho de nível 2 deve ser sempre um cabeçalho de nível 3; você nunca deve pular níveis ao marcar subseções.
 Os usuários de leitores de tela usam os diferentes níveis para obter uma melhor compreensão da estrutura do formulário.
 Por exemplo, depois de encontrar um cabeçalho de nível 2, o usuário pode usar um atalho para procurar cabeçalhos de nível 3 e determinar se há subseções.
-Se você pular os níveis, o usuário terá dificuldades em identificar essas subseções.
+If you skip levels, the user will have difficulties identifying these subsections.

-### Listas de marcação
+### Marking up lists

-Às vezes, também pode ser útil adicionar conteúdo de lista ao formulário.
-As listas são úteis para agrupar itens relacionados, e permitem que os usuários de leitores de tela saibam quantos itens há em uma lista e naveguem rapidamente além dela.
-A marcação correta de listas torna a estrutura do formulário mais clara para os usuários de leitores de tela.
+Sometimes it may also be useful to add list content to your form.
+Lists are useful to group related items together, and they allow screen reader users to know how many items there are in a list and quickly navigate past it.
+Properly marking up lists makes your form&#39;s structure more clear to screen reader users.

-No LiveCycle Designer, você cria listas usando subformulários com as seguintes etapas:
+In LiveCycle Designer you create lists using subforms with the following steps:

-1. Selecione um subformulário que contenha o conteúdo que será marcado como itens de lista.
+1. Select a subform that contains the content that will be marked as list items.
-1. Na paleta Acessibilidade, selecione Lista como a Função.
+1. In the Accessibility palette, select List as the Role.
-1. Selecione cada subformulário aninhado dentro do subformulário Lista e defina sua Função como Item de lista.
+1. Select each nested subform within the List subform, and set its Role to List Item.

 >[!NOTE]
-> Uma função de Item de Lista só pode ser atribuída a um subformulário contido em um subformulário que tenha uma função de Lista especificada.
-Você não pode definir uma tabela ou linha de tabela como uma lista ou item de lista; no entanto, um item de lista pode conter uma tabela.
+> A List Item role can only be assigned to a subform that is contained in a subform that has a List role specified.
+You cannot define a table or table row as a list or list item; however, a list item can contain a table.

 **Pontos de verificação relacionados**
 * Seção 508 §11934.22
-   * o) Deve ser previsto um método que permita aos utilizadores pular ligações de navegação repetitivas.
+   * (o) A method shall be provided that permits users to skip repetitive navigation links.
 * WCAG 1.0
-   * 3.5 Use elementos de cabeçalho para transmitir a estrutura do documento e usá-los de acordo com a especificação (P2).
+   * 3.5 Use header elements to convey document structure and use them according to specification (P2).
-   * 3.6 Marque listas e itens de lista corretamente.
+   * 3.6 Mark up lists and list items properly.
 (P2).
-   * 12.3 Divida grandes blocos de informações em grupos mais gerenciáveis onde for natural e apropriado.
+   * 12.3 Divide large blocks of information into more manageable groups where natural and appropriate.
 (P2).
-   * 13.3 Forneça informações sobre o layout geral de um site (por exemplo, um mapa do site ou índice).
+   * 13.3 Provide information about the general layout of a site (e.g., a site map or table of contents).
-   * 13.4 Use os mecanismos de navegação de maneira consistente (P2).
+   * 13.4 Use navigation mechanisms in a consistent manner (P2).
 * WCAG 2.0
    * 1.3.2 Sequência significativa: quando a sequência na qual o conteúdo é apresentado afeta seu significado, uma sequência de leitura correta pode ser determinada programaticamente.
 (Nível A)
    * 2.4.1 Ignorar blocos: um mecanismo está disponível para ignorar blocos de conteúdo que são repetidos em várias páginas da Web.
 (Nível A)